semrush/intergalactic/website/docs/components/breadcrumbs/breadcrumbs.md

 - they help you link to other pages on the site (useful for SEO);
 - they allow you to move between higher/lower nesting navigation levels without clicking the forward/backward buttons in the browser.

-Do not use breadcrumbs on the main pages.
+Don’t use breadcrumbs on the main pages.

 @## Appearance